 Even though the name suggests otherwise, the bartenders here take their alcoholic beverages very seriously.
 This establishment was an early adopter of the craft cocktail trend that has since swept New York.
 As you walk through the impressive oak entrance, you are greeted by a wonderfully somber atmosphere complete with plush seats and chandeliers.
 The cocktails are always among the best in the city and many have set national standards in mixology.
 It can be found in the East Village of New York City.

 11TH Street Bar (510 E 11th St, New York)

 Open Monday to Wednesday 2pm to 2am, Thursday and Friday 2pm to 4am, Friday and Saturday 12pm to 4am.

 Alphabet City is a distinct community in the Big Apple.
 It's a friendly area where almost everyone knows each other and everyone seems to get along.
 The 11th Street bar is best visited after a walk around this area.
 It's a dimly lit tavern that has live music most nights.
 The music is varied and ranges from jazz to folk, to the most diverse genres.

 Mace New York (433 E 6th St, New York)

-Located in the East Village, Mace is a small cocktail bar, where the bartenders base their drinks around a single spice they have brought back from their travels and which they have displayed in glass containers all around the room to evoke a bazaar of spices.
+Located in the East Village, Mace is a small cocktail bar, where bartenders base their drinks on a single spice they brought back from their travels and display in glass containers all around the room to evoke a spice bazaar. spices.
 The stuff presented here is bold, sure, but it's also moderate enough to leave you wanting more.

 The Dead Rabbit (30 Water St, New York)

-Open Monday and Tuesday 4pm to 2am, Wednesday and Thursday 12pm to 2am, Friday and Saturday 12pm to 3am, Sunday 12pm to 2am.
+Open Monday and Tuesday from 4pm to 2am, Wednesday and Thursday from 12pm to 2am, Friday and Saturday from 12pm to 3am, Sunday from 12pm to 2am.